Choosing Between Custom & Stock Displays

 8. Stock vs Custom Display Durability

-Next think about the durability of your display - or how long do you need it to last?
+Next, consider the durability of your display - or how long you need it to last.
 The longer a display needs to last, the more you need to invest in your display.

 If your products sell through in 5 weeks, then you could create a display that only needs to last that long before being disposed of.
-While a stock display will have general designs that can last long enough, plenty of them can look shopworn and attractive within 2 weeks.
+While a stock display will have general designs that can last a long time, many of them can look shopworn and unattractive within 2 weeks.

 By creating a custom display, you can choose the exact materials to give you the right display.
 Not only that, you can create multiple graphics and print new designs for a refreshed look at retail every time you replace them.